reisfmb/xp-webapp-officeleague/README.md

 # Tasks

-- :white_check_mark: Fetch data from the endpoint https://officeleague.rocks/app/api/graphql
+:white_check_mark: Fetch data from the endpoint https://officeleague.rocks/app/api/graphql

+**Done**.

-- :white_check_mark: Parse response and convert it into Typescript data objects which will then be rendered by the app.
+:white_check_mark: Parse response and convert it into Typescript data objects which will then be rendered by the app

+**Done and also had the opportunity to use the "Omit" utility type when defining one of the interfaces!**.

-- :white_check_mark: The endpoint returns JSON which contains leaguePlayers and leagueTeams arrays, which is what we are interested in.
+:white_check_mark: The endpoint returns JSON which contains leaguePlayers and leagueTeams arrays, which is what we are interested in.

+**Ok**.

-- :white_check_mark: /leaguePlayers - to display a simple list of all league players.
-It should be possible to click a specific player and get to its details page.
+:white_check_mark: /leaguePlayers - to display a simple list of all league players.
+It should be possible to click a specific player and get to its details page

+**Done**.

-- :white_check_mark: /leaguePlayers/{0} (where {0} is leaguePlayer.id) - to display details on specific league player.
+:white_check_mark: /leaguePlayers/{0} (where {0} is leaguePlayer.id) - to display details on specific league player

+**Done**.

-- :white_check_mark: /leagueTeams - to display a specific league team.
-It should be possible to click a specific team and get to its details page.
+:white_check_mark: /leagueTeams - to display a specific league team.
+It should be possible to click a specific team and get to its details page

+**Done**.

-- :white_check_mark: /leagueTeams/{0} - (where {0} is leagueTeam.id) - to display details on specific league team.
+:white_check_mark: /leagueTeams/{0} - (where {0} is leagueTeam.id) - to display details on specific league team

+**Done**.

-- :white_check_mark: Additional bonus for implementing a decent navigation to switch between the pages :)
+:white_check_mark: Additional bonus for implementing a decent navigation to switch between the pages :)

+**Implemented the navigation and just a basic css with boostrap**.

 # How to run